fabiodplacerda/Address-book/docs/domain-models-test-plan.md

  - **Test 7.3:** Collect user input for index and return it as an int.
  - **Test 7.4:** Collect user input for name and return that name.

+### Test Plan for Contact class:
+ - **Test 8.1:** When creating a new instance of the Contact class, the values are set by the constructor.
+ - **Test 8.2:** Check if one of the values is null, if it is throw an error.
+ - **Test 8.3:** Check if one of the values is an empty string, if it is throw an error.
+ - **Test 8.4:** Check that Name should be only letters, if not throw error.
+ - **Test 8.5:** Check that Phone number should be only numbers, and should start with 0, if not throw error.
+ - **Test 8.6:** Check that Email address should follow the standardize email string if not throw error.

 ## Class Diagram

 ```mermaid